sanathansrikar/ai-journal-application/README.md

 cd AIJournalApp
 ```

-2. Create a `.env` file in the project root and add your Google API key:
+2. Create a `.env` file (if not exists) in the project root and add your Google API key:
 ```
 GOOGLE_API_KEY=your_api_key_here
 ```